-Scientists identify antibodies against MERSApril 28th, 2014 in Diseases, Conditions, Syndromes /
+Scientists identify antibodies against MERSApril 28, 2014 in Medicine & Health / Diseases, Conditions, Syndromes

 Scientists at Dana-Farber Cancer Institute have identified natural human antibodies against the virus that causes Middle East Respiratory Syndrome (MERS), a step toward developing treatments for the newly emerging and often-fatal disease.